 The Research Committee

 serves as a resource for preparing materials to help SAEM’s members improve their research skills, and for finding funding opportunities to support their research and the presentation of such research through didactics, abstracts, articles, workshops, and other channels.
-The Research Committee’s objectives include:
+2019-2020 Objectives:

 - Continue to plan and execute an annual grant writing workshop.